 Depending on the consistency of your DIY hair mask, there are different ways to apply it to your hair.
 If it has a creamy consistency, more like a hair pudding, consider just taking it into your hands.
 This way you can distribute it evenly and really work it into the hair.

 If your homemade hair mask turns out to be totally liquid like my homemade conditioner with MSM, the application is easy.
 Just fill it into a spray bottle and sprinkle your mane from all angles.
 Most likely you will end up with a consistency between the two extremes: Too liquid to use it like a cream, too firm to use a spray bottle.
 For this kind of homemade hair mask, I will tell you a little trick.
-Simply go to your crafting corner or the nearest arts and crafts supply store and buy a paint brush like this one.
+Simply go to your crafting corner or the nearest arts and crafts supply store and pick up a paint brush like this one*.
 (Just make sure it’s a clean one, of course!)

 This way you can “paint” your hair with your homemade hair mask without dripping it everywhere.
 Genius, right?
 I use this all the time especially for hair masks with staining ingredients.
 Definitely don’t want my Cassia for hair to become Cassia for the floor…